grauds/clematis.doc/docs/web-applications-security/keycloak-https.md

 ## How To Trust A Certificate

-The goal is to have the Keycloak console loaded with a valid certificate:
+The goal is to have the Keycloak Web UI loaded with a valid certificate in your browser:

  <img src={require('@site/static/img/valid_keycloak_certificate.png').default} width="730px"></img>